So if you’ve hit a dry spot in your garden, why not take a look our top 10 plants for dry soils, below.

 In the Mediterranean, you can spot lavender growing out of pavement cracks, a testament to its tolerance of dry conditions.
 Trim back plants after flowering to keep them compact.

-Found on clifftops in Japan, sedums greet tough conditions with a flourish of low-growing, carmine-red, star-shaped flowers.
+Sedums, many of which are now known as hylotelephiums, greet tough conditions with a flourish of nectar-rich, star-shaped flowers.
 Great for border edges and among paving.

 Related to artichokes, cardoons thrive in dry conditions with their silvery foliage, which reflects back strong sunshine.
 Leave the flowerheads in place for their statuesque winter form.